 After dialing 911, you need to stay with your loved one until help arrives.
 This could prevent additional harm from occurring.
 Staying by your loved one’s side can prevent him or her from falling and experiencing physical injuries.

 If your loved one is at high risk for stroke or other serious health issues, consider hiring a home caregiver.
 Seniors can face a variety of age-related challenges.
-Though some families choose to take on the caregiving duties, there may come a time when they need a trusted elder care provider.
+Though some families choose to take on the caregiving duties, there may come a time when they need a trusted home care garland provider.
 Families sometimes need respite from their duties so they can focus on their other responsibilities, and some seniors need around-the-clock assistance that their families are not able to provide.
 Home Care Assistance is here to help.

 Using your mobile device or a notepad, record some important details to share with medical responders, including the time of the stroke, where it took place, and other important facts.
 If your loved one takes prescribed medications, include the names of the prescriptions in addition to any of your loved one’s current health conditions.
 Bring this list to the hospital to share with doctors.